 Fat transfer is a safe and highly effective treatment, producing long-lasting results.
 The treatment does not involve any implants or fillers, therefore it is a popular choice for those looking for a more natural anti-aging procedure.
 Between 50 and 70 percent of fat cells survive the transfer process.

 The procedure is minimally invasive and requires very little down time.
 There is minimal scarring and any scars are usually hidden discreetly in the body’s natural creases and folds.

-The Cadogan Clinic are specialists in this innovative field, and host the leading conference in the UK on the topic each year.
+The Cadogan Clinic surgeons are specialists in this innovative field, and we host the leading conference in the UK on the topic each year.
 Having performed hundreds of such procedures, we are the leading centre of excellence in the country for this treatment.

 Fat Transfer to Body

 At A Glance